 - Studies have not shown any difference in occurrence rates of AMS, HACE or HAPE between normal subjects and those with type 1 diabetes at altitudes ranging from 1,700 to 5,800 metres.

-- Both hyperglycaemia and sporadic hypoglycaemia have been reported in a number of individuals with type 1 diabetes at altitude.
-Therefore, it is essential to have close glucose monitoring and rapid access to a glucagon kit (and to ensure that at least one of their travelling companions can locate and knows how to use the kit in the case of an emergency).
+- People with diabetes should have close glucose monitoring and rapid access to a glucagon kit (and to ensure that at least one of their travelling companions can locate and knows how to use the kit in the case of an emergency).
+Altitude illness can trigger diabetic ketoacidosis.
+Those with diabetes should be aware of difficulties in managing complications of diabetes in remote situations.

 - Prolonged travel at high altitude is associated with significant anorexia and loss of body weight.
 Insulin injections should be carefully timed and titrated to ensure that they match actual nutrient ingestion.